andex23/Weather-Application/README.md

 ## Features
 **Real-Time Weather Data**: Displays current weather conditions, including temperature, humidity, and wind speed.
 **Search Functionality**: Allows users to search for weather data by city.
-**Social Sharing**: Enables users to share weather conditions and forecasts on social media platforms and messaging apps.
-Responsive Design: The app is fully responsive and works well on both desktop and mobile devices.
 **Geolocation Support**: (Future Feature) Automatically detect and display the weather for the user's current location.

 ## Installation